snowplow/documentation/docs/tutorials/tutorial-a-guide-to-using-the-poplin-chrome-extension/index.md

 ---
-title: "Tutorial: A Guide to Using the Poplin Chrome Extension"
+title: "A Guide to Using the Poplin Chrome Extension"
 date: "2021-06-09"
 sidebar_position: 90
 ---